Paternity leave and pay

 Many employees will find it convenient to claim statutory paternity pay at the same time.
 However, to do this, they must also make a declaration.
 If the employee makes this declaration for statutory paternity pay, they have complied with the notification requirements.

-If the employee is not eligible for statutory paternity pay but you still want written notification, you can ask the employee to give you a completed self-certificate, which is available from HM Revenue & Customs.
+If the employee is not eligible for statutory paternity pay but you still want written notification, you can ask the employee to give you a completed self-certificate Statutory Paternity Pay and Leave: becoming a birth parent (form SC3).
 You should accept this unless you have strong reasons for suspecting that it is false.